-The Practicum is an essential part of the Program in Public Health curriculum and is intended to provide hands-on experience in the field of public health.
-The Practicum is an opportunity to apply and test public health concepts and theories in practical settings and improve your learning related to the Program’s public health competencies.
+The Practicum is an essential part of the Master of Public Health curriculum and is intended to provide hands-on experience in the field of public health.
+The Practicum is an opportunity to apply and test public health concepts and theories in practical settings and improve your learning related to the MPH program's public health competencies.
 The Practicum will account for 3 academic credits.

 The Practicum must be conducted in partnership with an agency or organization (hereafter ‘the Practicum Organization’) that is providing a public health service, in the broad sense of public health.
 The Practicum Organization may be a public health department or a non-governmental agency.
 The Practicum requires that you develop a supervisory team, which will help you define, plan, and implement the Practicum.
 The team consists of a Faculty Supervisor, who is a Core Public Health Faculty member, and a Preceptor, who works in the Practicum Organization.
-The MPH Practicum Coordinator is the team member who will oversee the Practicum process, to ensure that all requirements of the Practicum are met.
+The MPH Practicum Coordinator and the Community Engagement and Practicum Placement Coordinator are the team members who will oversee the Practicum process, to ensure that all requirements of the Practicum are met.

 Practicum Timing & Planning